Sri Sathya Sai Aradhana Day

 How can the eyes not search for that orange robe?

-This is the mystery of Aradhana Day.
+That is the sacred mystery of Aradhana Day.

 The pain is real, because love is real.